Kitchen Safety Tips

 Always eat food while it's hot, and refrigerate leftovers promptly.

-Prepared or cut food, including fruit, should not sit unrefrigerated for more than two hours in cool weather, one hour when it's warm.
-If the food item has been left out, for kitchen safety and your family's health, toss it!
-Always store eggs in the fridge, and discard those with cracked or broken shells.
+Prepared or cut food, including fruit, should not sit unrefrigerated for more than 2 hours in cool weather and 1 hour in warm weather.
+If the food item has been left out, toss it for kitchen safety and your family's health.

 Finally, wash produce before you eat or cook it to remove surface germs.
 That way, you won't contaminate other surfaces after touching these foods.